-We had a private guide and driver who set up our yurt demonstration, but if you are staying at any of the yurt camps on the south shore they should be able to arrange something or you can visit Destination South Shore and leave them a message on Facebook.
+We had a private guide and driver who set up our yurt demonstration, but if you are staying at any of the yurt camps on the south shore they should be able to arrange something or you can visit Destination South Shore or book directly on their tours page.

 I cannot tell a lie, I wasn't really interested in visiting a thimble craft workshop.

 But it ended up being one of our best visits in Kyrgyzstan.
 Owner and operator Janil Baishova was warm and welcoming as she showed us around her centre that employs women of Kyrgyzstan.